dellisd/spatial-k/docs/geojson.md

 ## Serialization

-Serialization is done using `kotlinx.serialization` and the serializer for any object listed above can be obtained using the static `.serializer()` method.
-The `Geometry` sealed class hierarchy uses a polymorphic serializer, so the serializer for all types of geometry are simply obtained from `Geometry.serializer()`.

 ### To Json

-Any `GeoJson` object can be serialized to Json using the `json` property.
+Any `GeoJson` object can be serialized to a JSON string using the `json()` function.
+This function converts the object to JSON using string concatenation and is therefore very fast.

 === "Kotlin"
     ``` kotlin
     val featureCollection: FeatureCollection = getFeatureCollection()

-    val json = featureCollection.json
+    val json = featureCollection.json()
     println(json)
     ```

+Spatial-K is also fully compatible with `kotlinx.serialization` to allow for integration into more complex models, however this is much slower.
+For encoding directly to JSON strings, prefer to use the `json()` function.

 ### From Json
-Json strings can be converted to GeoJson objects using various methods.

-#### Geometry

-Geometry can be converted from Json using generic functions that will automatically deserialize the given Json into the appropriate `Geometry` subclass.

-In Kotlin, these functions are available as extension functions on a `String`.
-In Java, these functions are available as static methods on `GeometryFactory`.
+The `fromJson` and `fromJsonOrNull` companion (or static) functions are available on each `GeoJson` class to decode each type of object from a JSON string.

 === "Kotlin"
     ```kotlin
     // Throws exception if the JSON cannot be deserialized to a Point
-    val myPoint = "{...geojson...}".toGeometry<Point>()
+    val myPoint = Point.fromJson("{...geojson...}")

     // Returns null if an error occurs
-    val nullable = "{...not a point...}".toGeometryOrNull<Point>()
+    val nullable = Point.fromJsonOrNull("{...not a point...}")
     ```

-#### Feature and FeatureCollection

-`Feature` and `FeatureCollection` objects can be converted from Json similarly.
+=== "Java"
+    ```java
+    // Throws exception if the JSON cannot be deserialized to a Point
+    var myPoint = Point.fromJson("{...geojson...}")

+    // Returns null if an error occurs
+    var nullable = Point.fromJsonOrNull("{...not a point...}")
+    ```

+Like with encoding, Spatial-K objects can also be decoded using `kotlinx.serialization`.

 === "Kotlin"
     ```kotlin
-    val feature = "{...feature...}".toFeature()

-    val featureCollection = "{...feature collection...}".toFeatureCollection()
+    val feature: Feature = Json.decodeFromString(Feature.serializer(), "{...feature...}")
     ```

 ## GeoJson DSL

-It's recommended to construct GeoJson objects in-code using the included DSL.
+It's recommended to construct GeoJson objects in-code using the GeoJson DSL.

 ### Positions